Seafield Primary School

 0 comments

-Primary 6/7 have had a wonderful week leading up to the February break, with lots of great learning activities in class as well as working hard to prepare for sharing our Burns Supper with parents and carers.
+Primary 6/7 have had an excellent week in school, with lots of great learning activities in class.
 On Friday morning, we discussed our week in school and decided that we would like to share these thoughts about our learning:

 Tickled Pink (things that we feel went well):

-• We continue to enjoy our focus on badminton in PE as we are making improvements with our hand/eye coordination and control of the racket and shuttle
+• We continue to enjoy our badminton sessions in PE as it is fun and we continue to build our skills with using the net and controlling our use of the racket and shuttles

 Green for Growth (things that we need to do to improve our learning):

-Our school value award winners for this week are Darcey and Faith.
+Our school value award winners for this week are Archie and Kyle.

 by Miss Halliday